An uncountable version of Pt\'ak's combinatorial lemma: General remarks

-In conclusion to this section, let us record how the results presented so far imply the validity of the original statement of Pt\'ak's lemma. \begin{proof}[Proof of Lemma \ref{Ptak II}] Proposition \ref{Prop: Ptak gives l1} yields that $C(\Fc)$ contains a copy of $\ell_1$, which in turn implies that $C(\Fc)$ is not an Asplund space.
+Now, Proposition \ref{Prop: Ptak gives l1} yields that $C(\Fc)$ contains a copy of $\ell_1$, which in turn implies that $C(\Fc)$ is not an Asplund space.
 As a consequence of this, $\Fc$ is necessarily uncountable and it can not be a subset of the countable set $[S]^{<\omega}$.
 Fact \ref{Fact: from Fclosure to Ptak} leads us to the desired conclusion. \end{proof}